dorono/infinitemusician/plugins/woocommerce-email-control/readme.txt

 == Changelog ==

+= 3.13 =
+* Add feature to 'Show Error Notices' so you can optionally see any error notices that are generated when the email templates get combined to construct the email preview (These notices do not appear in the email when it is sent by WooCommerce).

+= 3.12 =
+* Small changes to the html elements used to display the product meta in the templates.
+* Fix error notice about `customer_note` and `payment_method_title` in some of the emails.

 = 3.11 =
 * Move the registering of the template functions out of the email-header.php.
 This should prevent the error `ec_special_title()` function doesn't exist.